dfbarrero/aiCourse/assignments/neuroevolution/neuroevolution.md

 * **robot-neuro.launch**: Description of the robot used for neuroevolution, by default it contains 5 sonar sensors.
 * **controller-neuro.launch**: Neuronal controller.
 You can use it to evolve the controller and fix a network weights as well.
 The network must accept **five inputs** (which correspond to five sonars) and **two outputs** (linear and angular velocities).

+You will not need to touch these file, with the exception of the GUI parameter in the scenario configuration.

 <img align="center" src="track_2.png" width="300">

 The folder *r2p2* contains the simulator code along with two files of interest in this assignment:

 * **neurocontroller.py**: Script that partially implements the controller and fitness assessment.
 The script takes an array of floats with the ANN weights from a temporal file (do not worry by the implementation details), builds the ANN, feeds it with the normalized sensors measures and controls the motion with its output.
 By default, it runs the simulation for 20 seconds and returns the fitness value.
 You must modify this file to setup the ANN topology.

-* **evolution.py**: It must implement the evolutive algorithm which will optimize the ANN parameters.
+* **evolution.py**: It must implement the evolutive algorithm which will optimize the ANN weights.
 This file contains the implementation of the fitness function that must be used, *evaluate_ann()*.
 You must complete this file to implement the optimization algorithm.

-A potential source of problems is that the neuronal controller **must receive a vector with the same number of weights than the ANN**, otherwise it will rise an error (numpy will comply that it is unable to reshape an array).
+A potential source of problems is that the neuronal controller **must receive a vector with the same number of values than weights has the ANN**, otherwise it will rise an error (numpy will comply that it is unable to reshape an array).
 Do not forget that the number of weights in the ANN must include the neurons bias.

 ## Fitness assessment